timescale/docs/timescaledb/overview/core-concepts/hypertables-and-chunks.md

   type-specific compression on each column.
 Or data reordering, which asynchronously rewrites data stored on disk from the order it was inserted into an order specified by the user based on a specified index.
-By reordering data based on (device_id, timestap), for example, all data associated with a specific device becomes written contiguously on disk, making "deep and narrow" scans for a particular device's data much faster.
+By reordering data based on (device_id, timestamp), for example, all data associated with a specific device becomes written contiguously on disk, making "deep and narrow" scans for a particular device's data much faster.

-- ** Instant Multi-Node Elasticity**.
+- **Instant Multi-Node Elasticity**.
 TimescaleDB supports horizontally scaling across multiple nodes.
 Unlike traditional one-dimensional database sharding, where shards must be migrated to a newly-added server as part of the process of expanding the cluster, TimescaleDB